metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - `key_share`: The final secret key, computed by this participant, representing its share in the distributed private key.
 - `aggregated_verification_vector`: A list of `t` public keys representing aggregated commitments at each threshold index.

-_Note_: In practice, only the first entry in the aggregated_public_keys list is used — it is the complete distributed public key.
+_Note_: In practice, only the first entry in the aggregated_verification_vector list is used — it is the complete distributed public key.
 The remaining values are currently unused post-generation and may be omitted.

 ### Initial Setup